Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Individual Guarantee: Vanishing Regret for MBB Auctions

 The per-round spend $z_t$ provides a stochastic signal that in expectation equals the gradient of $H_t$:

 The SGD machinery applies because the function $H_t$ is convex and $(\overline{v}+\rho)$-Lipschitz (see \Cref{app:H_t}).

 This interpretation provides a concrete intuition for what \Cref{alg:bg} actually does: for better or worse, it optimizes the aggregate artificial objective $\sum_{t\in[T]} H_t(\mu_t)$, whose optimum is precisely $\sum_t H_t(\mu^*_t)$.
 The analysis simplifies accordingly, as we can directly invoke the known guarantees for SGD and conclude that the artificial objective comes close to this target optimum.
-Much of the proof of \Cref{thm:regmain} involves relating this artificial objective to value optimization.
+However, outside the well-studied special case of second-price auctions, this objective does not appear to have \emph{a priori} meaning.
+Much of the proof of \Cref{thm:regmain} thus involves relating this artificial objective to the objectives of interest, \emph{namely utility and value maximization}, in rather general settings.

 \begin{remark} The fact that \Cref{alg:bg} optimizes an artificial objective whose optimum is attained by the perfect pacing sequence suggests the latter as an appropriate benchmark for analyzing this algorithm. \end{remark}